Brasenose-Digital/The-Brasenose-Wiki/source/index.rst

 The Brasenose Wiki provides current and prospective students of Brasenose College with accurate, up-to-date information on all matters surrounding the college, thereby making life easier for incoming students.

+This website is student-run and does not have the explicit approval of Brasenose College.
+Brasenose College has not verified the information detailed within this Wiki.

-"Ask Brasenose Anything"
+"Ask A Fresher Anything"
 ********************************

-If you have any questions about Brasenose College that are not answered by this wiki, `you can "Ask Brasenose Anything" via the online form. <https://forms.gle/oWFNoAYV1PT5uRid7>`_
+If you have any questions about Brasenose College that are not answered by this wiki, `you can "Ask A Fresher Anything" via the online form. <https://forms.gle/oWFNoAYV1PT5uRid7>`_

 If we like your question, we will add the answer to this wiki.